Anushka-codergirl/c-programming-blog/content/blog/DecisionStatements/index.md

 ---
-title: Decision Statements
+title: Decision Making Statements
 date: "2020-08-26T22:12:03.284Z"
-description: "Jump Statements"
+description: "Decision making statements decides the direction of flow of program execution."
 ---

-### Decision Statements
+### Decision Making Statements

 #### 1. The if Statement

+It is used to decide whether a certain statement or block of statements will be executed or not i.e if a certain condition is true then a block of statement is executed otherwise not.

 Syntax: